Kingerthanu/ColorFlipperPY/README.md

   In Python We Are Utilizing The Pygame Library For A Main Game Window As Well As A Tkinter Utility Window For Getting User Input For A Color To Change To In Which Will Be Displayed On The Pygame Window With 9 Equally Sized Color Cubes.

+  The Window Will Launch As A Black Screen And The User Will Have The Ability To Click The Up-Arrow Key In Order To Initialize A Tkinter Helper Window.
+This Window Will Request A Users Entry For Given Color Channel Values In The Range of 0-255.
+This Will Then Make The
+  Pygame Window Update Itself Doing A Gradient Fade To The Specified Color.

+  This Is A Very Elementary Project I Did In A Day To Help See How I Could Practically Use Two Differing Libraries With Shared Data.
+While I Do Cringe Looking Back On My Way Of Initializing The Tkinter Window It Did Teach Me A Lot About User Entry Handling As Well As More Understandings On User Data And Front-End Development.

 <img src="https://github.com/Kingerthanu/ColorFlipperPY/assets/76754592/9367eb41-1899-4927-8186-99ea647e07e3" alt="Cornstarch <3" width="55" height="49"><img src="https://github.com/Kingerthanu/ColorFlipperPY/assets/76754592/9367eb41-1899-4927-8186-99ea647e07e3" alt="Cornstarch <3" width="55" height="49"><img src="https://github.com/Kingerthanu/ColorFlipperPY/assets/76754592/9367eb41-1899-4927-8186-99ea647e07e3" alt="Cornstarch <3" width="55" height="49"><img src="https://github.com/Kingerthanu/ColorFlipperPY/assets/76754592/9367eb41-1899-4927-8186-99ea647e07e3" alt="Cornstarch <3" width="55" height="49">